wiris/html-integrations/README.md

 - `resources`.
 Folder containing different resources files that are needed in the demos folder.

 ### Supported editors

+In the next list, you will see the editors that have a specialized WIRIS plugin of the mathtype formula editor.

 - `CKeditor 4`
 - `CKeditor 5`